sagemath/trac_to_gh/Issue 8757.md

 # Issue 8757: Use SQLAlchemy for storage in SageNB

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8757

 Original creator: timdumol